 What standard can I expect and what works will be carried out to the property I have been offered, prior to me moving in?

 We believe each of our void properties prepared for letting should be safe, clean and in a good state of repair in order that tenants can begin to enjoy their new home straight away.
-Our Void letting standard was developed in consultation with tenants and implemented in January 2017.
-The Void letting standard document is attached at the bottom of the page for your information.
+Our void letting standard was developed in consultation with tenants and implemented in January 2017.
+View our void letting standard.

 How do I pay my rent?